rjmeats/DailyRainfall/Notes/No_Rain_Indicators.md

 # 'No rainfall' Indicators on Daily Rainfall Forms

 The standard Daily Rainfall Form has a 12x31 grid for recording daily rainfall amounts for each day of the year.
-This note looks at the ways observers have recorded 'no rain' on the form for dry days, based on samples from a few of the ['DRain' PDF volumes](https://digital.nmla.metoffice.gov.uk/index.php?name=SO_9903efdf-7f99-4cae-a723-8b3f426eea20) of scanned rainfall sheets recently added to the Met Office Online Archive.
+This note looks at the ways observers have recorded 'no rain' on the form for dry days, based on samples from a few of the ['DRain' PDF volumes](https://digital.nmla.metoffice.gov.uk/index.php?name=SO_9903efdf-7f99-4cae-a723-8b3f426eea20) scanned rainfall sheets in the Met Office Online Archive.
+These cover the period up to the early 1960s.

 ## Contents